Lightning-AI/pytorch-lightning/docs/source/hyperparameters.rst

     parser = ArgumentParser()
     parser = LitMNIST.add_model_specific_args(parser)
     args = parser.parse_args()
-    model = LitMNIST(**args)
+    model = LitMNIST(args)

 Within any LightningModule all the arguments you pass into your `__init__` will be available simply with `self.arg`.
 However, we won't overwrite any other arguments you have already defined.
-We will also add all of those values to the tensorboard hparams tab (unless it's an object which we won't).
+We will also add all of those values to the TensorBoard hparams tab (unless it's an object which we won't).
 We also will store those values into checkpoints for you which you can use to init your models.